-If so, I bet you are wondering where the best Michigan Maple Syrup festivals are located across the state!
-Michigan maple weekends occur throughout the month of March so check the list below!
+Are you wondering where the best Michigan Maple Syrup festivals and events are located across the state?
+Michigan maple weekends occur throughout the early springtime months of March and April so check our HUGE list below.
 You are sure to find Michigan maple syrup festivals near you!

 Well...we have THE HUGE LIST of syrup festivals for March and April!